Loading...

 I just brought a car on campus.
 How much time do I have before I have to register it?

-You have three days to register the vehicle after bringing it to The Claremont Colleges.
-You may, however, still be cited for failure to register until you register your vehicle.
-You can appeal these citations.
+You have three days to register your vehicle after bringing it to The Claremont Colleges.
+However, you may still receive citations for “Failure to Register” within that time, though can appeal these citations.

 I just switched cars.
 The old car was registered.
 What should I do?

-Contact Campus Safety and provide your student I.D. number and a copy of the new vehicle’s DMV registration card, and we will update your record.
-Failure to do so may cause your vehicle to receive citations even though you have a registered vehicle on file.
+Contact Campus Safety so we can update your record.
+Failure to do this may result in citations for your vehicle, even if you have a registered vehicle on file.
 Registration numbers are issued to specific vehicles and are not transferable.

 I received a citation for parking in a student lot that was not on my home campus.
 Why?

-Student Parking Permits are only valid at the student’s home campus.
+Student parking permits are only valid at your home campus.

 I take classes at campuses other than my home campus.
 What should I do?

-You can apply for permission to park on another campus.
-To apply, see the Dean of Students at your campus and ask for a petition to park on another campus.
-They will petition the campus that you want to park on.
-If permission is granted, Campus Safety will be advised to provide you with authorization to park at the approved campuses.
-You will be notified by either the Dean of Students Office or Campus Safety of the outcome of your request.
+You can apply for permission to park on a campus other than your home campus.
+Contact the Dean of Students at your campus and request a petition to park on another campus.
+They will submit the petition to the campus where you wish to park.
+If approved, Campus Safety will grant you authorization to park at the approved campus.

 Why am I prohibited from parking in a red zone or fire lane if I am only parked for a minute?